Namek/aoe2_community/README.md

 2.a) To run the website only and get the auto-restart experience when backend files are modified:
 `uvicorn src.website:app --reload --port 8080`

+Note: this does not migrate the database (see `migration.py`)!

-2.b) To run database migrations (and the Discord bot):
+2.b) To run the server WITH the database migrations:
 `python3 -m main.py`